 4. Advanced Mobile Banking

-“In 2014, 73.1 percent of the Millennials performed mobile banking in the U.S. and this figure was projected to increase to 94.2 percent in 2019.
-For baby boomers, this number is predicted to reach 21.3 millions in 2019.”
+“In 2014, 73.1 per cent of the Millennials performed mobile banking in the U.S. and this figure was projected to increase to 94.2 per cent in 2019.
+For baby boomers, this number is predicted to reach 21.3 million in 2019.”
 Source: Statista

 5. Cryptocurrency Software Wallets

 With over 1324 cryptocurrencies existing already, they are turning out to be the new, global market for assets.
 With cryptocurrencies soon becoming de-facto investment as part of a central bank's investment tranche, they will soon be a part of international trading system.
 (Source)

 Considering the government validation to include cryptocurrency in trading, investors look out for reliable wallets to manage them.
 Cryptocurrency software wallets by banks would be the most entrusted, as customers tend to entrust applications offered by banking institutions.

 Now that you have acknowledged the trends that are transforming digital banking, it’s the time to get them implemented in the most beneficial way, possible.
 We, at Daffodil have professional experience in building applications with astute business logic, clean and simple UI, robust security, and real time data flow capabilities.
 For more, check out our fintech application development services.